TAC Table of Contents

 The Fifth Season (Filmed in the fall of 1956 and first broadcast in 1957)

 The fifth season title card indicates ©1957.
-Additional wordage (also borrowed from the color era closing) was added to the into.
-The fifth season title card also incorporated the same font-style for the words “ADVENTURES OF SUPERMAN” that were used on the second season intro:
+Additional verbiage (also borrowed from the color era closing) was added to the title card.
+Except for the copyright date change, this opening is identical to the fourth season.

 ~ ~ ~